precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 To understand the performance of a coupled run, it is necessary to look at the interplay of all coupled participants.

 These named code sections are called `events` and each event generates records during runtime.
 Each rank of each participant gathers local records and writes them to a JSON file.
-To store these JSON files, preCICE creates a directory called `precice-events` in the current working directory of each participant.
+To store these JSON files, preCICE creates a directory called `precice-profiling` in the current working directory of each participant.
-All these files of all participants then need to be post-processed and merged to a single file using the `precice-events` python script.
+All these files of all participants then need to be post-processed and merged to a single file using the `precice-profiling` python script.
 You can then use the resulting file to analyze the profiling data.

 ## Fundamental Events